Chris AmatoResearch Scientist

 Optimizing communication and behavior for teams of robots:

-Recent and upcoming events:Our AAMAS paper, Exploiting Separability in Multi-Agent Planning with Continuous-State MDPs, was nominated for best paper!
+Recent and upcoming events:Our AAMAS paper, Exploiting Separability in Multi-Agent Planning with Continuous-State MDPs, won best paper!
 It can be downloaded here.

 We have a combined tutorial and workshop at AAMAS-14 on Multiagent Sequential Decision Making Under Uncertainty.
 Check out the website here.